Muscle Strain

 What to do next

-If your pain is mild and improving, keep activity comfortable and rebuild strength gradually over the next 2 to 6 weeks.
-If pain is sharp, bruising or swelling increases, or your function drops, book an assessment earlier.
-Early guidance may help you avoid setbacks and reduce your re-injury risk.
+If your muscle strain is mild and improving, keep activity comfortable and rebuild strength gradually over the next 2 to 6 weeks.
+If pain is sharp, bruising or swelling increases, walking feels difficult, or your sport or work demands are high, book an assessment earlier.

 Muscle & Soft Tissue Products